millerthegorilla/artisan_scripts/README.md

 If at any point the scripts fail or you break out of them, you can run the script cleanup.sh to remove the containers and to reset the script environment to the beginning.

-To clean up completely, run the cleanup.sh, answer yes to code removal, and to image removal, and to log removal.
+To clean up completely, run the `./artisan_run clean`, answer yes to code removal, and to image removal, and to log removal.

 When the django_artisan code is installed, the files 'manage.py' and 'wsgi.py' are not present.
 They are created by running these artisan_scripts.
 If you lose the 'manage.py' and/or 'wsgi.py' files then you can recreate them by running artisan_run with the replace verb.